NikitaShvadlenko/RickAndMortyTestTask/README.md

 ## Other notes:
 * Normally, I use swiftGen to generate Constants and Assets.
 * I usually use xcodegen to generate Xcode project from a yml file, which calls a swiftgen script.
 This way I get new generated assets and .xcodeproj file
 * To make it easy to check the project, I included the files mentioned above.
+In my personal projects i don't include generated files and .xcodeproj file.
 * My preference is to use SnapKit when working with UIKit layouts.

 ## Opportunities for improvement: